 Yes you can.
-Please e-mail the course coordinator explaining why you wish to take the course, why the prerequisite should be waived, and that you will take responsibility for any problems that arise from not having the formal prerequisite.
+Please contact the course coordinator (via the Student Success Centre) explaining why you wish to take the course, why the prerequisite should be waived, and that you will take responsibility for any problems that arise from not having the formal prerequisite.
 Please be prepared to discuss your prior education and experience.
 On the subject line of the e-mail include the course id, your student id, and "approval required".
 The course coordinator will make the final decision and email registry with approval if it is granted.

 SCIS is an acronym for Athabasca University's School of Computing and Information Systems.
 The school offers relevant and up-to-date computing and information systems education at the time and place convenient for every student.
 SCIS faculty integrate research in distance education technology with course development and delivery.

 AU's Master of Science (specialization in Information Systems) program is based on the MSIS 2006 Model Curriculum, with the additional rigour of a technology specialization within a broader context of changing IT industry needs and leverage the rich and diverse resources within the School of Computing and Information Systems at Athabasca University.
 In particular, our curriculum emphasizes the tie between Information Systems and other disciplines such as Computer Science and Software Engineering.

 MSc IS program makes extensive use of Java programming.
 Therefore, students entering in the program are expected to have basic Java programming ability and skills.
 An expertise in Java programming is not required to start the program, but students should have the ability to use Java to develop object-oriented applications by using simple and basic GUI components.
 They are expected to (1) have ability to create custom classes and class members (member variables and member functions); (2) reuse pre-built classes; (3) do exception control; (4) use basic Java GUI components; and, (5) develop program with threads.